 Lens color choice is relatively manageable with Maui Jims.
 Our picks are below.

-Oakley Prizm lenses are performance sunglass lenses designed specifically for sports.
+Oakley Prizm polarized lenses are performance sunglass lenses designed specifically for sports.
 These lenses boost certain wavelengths of color vision resulting in fine-tuned vision and richer color.
-The technology helps filter out the bad light that washes out or hinders vision, and amps up the good light to improve contrast and decrease eye fatigue.
-Oakley also offers transitions technology that changes the lens’ VLT in line with the ambient light conditions.
+The technology helps filter out the bad light that washes out or hinders vision and amps up the good light to improve contrast and decrease eye fatigue.
+Oakley also offers transition technology that changes the lens’ VLT in line with the ambient light conditions.